+When we teach breathing exercises to kids, we give them a life-long tool for managing their stress and cultivating inner peace.
 Each and every one of us has the ability to feel calmer, more relaxed, and more alert at any given moment.
 This ability is called “Conscious Breathing”.
 When we use it, we are less stressed, more mindful, more creative and just plain cooler and kinder.
-When we teach it to our students and children, we give them a life-long tool for managing their stress and cultivating inner peace.

 When you model connecting with the power of conscious breathing and encourage your students and children to explore it for themselves, you give them a way to cultivate their own inner wisdom and strength.

-Below are 4 different breathing activities to share with your children followed by a video demonstration.
+Below are 4 different breathing exercises to share with your children followed by a video demonstration.